 Developer Documentation

-This page covers advanced topics for both site developers and Launch extension developers.
+This page covers advanced topics for both site developers and Adobe Tags extension developers.

 Site Developers